elsni/linux_stuff/README.md

 - lolcat
 - figlet
 - polybar
+- ssh-askpass
+- lxappearance

 # Font-Dependencies
 - Fira Code Font
+- font-awesome (free)
 - Noto Sans (preinstalled on linux Mint)
 - Noto Sans Symbols2 (preinstalled on linux Mint)
 - Noto Color Emoji (preinstalled on linux Mint)

 # Installation
-There is an installer script which is able to install the needed dependencies and installs the dotfiles.
+There is an installer script which is able to install the needed dependencies and to symlink the dotfiles.

 	./install